Eagle Scout Information

 • Gerald Ford - U.S. President (1st Eagle to be President) (deceased)

-• Steven Fossett - Tried several times to fly solo around the world in a hot air balloon and finally did it in 2002, won the Chicago to Mackinaw boat races, competed in the Iditarod dog race, and competed in several iron man triathlons, and among other things lives the Scouting mottos both Cub and Boy Scout by doing his best and being prepared
+• Steven Fossett - Flew solo nonstop around the world in a hot air balloon and in an ultralight airplane, won the Chicago to Mackinaw boat races, competed in the Iditarod dog race, and competed in several iron man triathlons, and among other things lived the Scouting mottos both Cub and Boy Scout by doing his best and being prepared (deceased)

 • Murphy J. (Mike) Foster - Governor of Louisiana

-• Robert M. Gates - Director of Central Intelligence (CIA) and Sec'y. of Defense
+• Robert M. Gates - Director of Central Intelligence (CIA) and Secretary. of Defense

 • Richard A. Gephardt - U.S. Representative from Missouri, Minority Leader